 A key thing about walking this time of year is the shortness of the days.
 My two hour train delay had cut into the precious daylight time.
 After a quick foray into the Riverside Tea Rooms to get some cake for later, I picked up the South Downs Way.

 I soon went past the High Titten wild camping plot, which I’d been in two minds about whether to get the train down the night before and camp there.
 It probably would have worked out better.
-There’s no facilities, but a 3 sided barn for shelter if needs be and some level grass!
+There’s a 3 sided barn for shelter if needs be and some level grass.

 The path climbed gently, then steeply, towards Rackham Hill.
 The highest point on this trip would be about 240m, but over the 4 days the ascent added up to 2650m of climbing, so it wasn’t exactly flat.
 Once up to the ridge, the trail undulated along next to farmland, with fantastic views over the flat fields to the north, and the rolling downs to the sea.
 At periodic intervals the trail would drop down to a road pass or a river, with an inevitably steep climb back up the other side.